logzio/logz-docs/_source/user-guide/kibana/index.md

 ##### Time frame and date picker

-The default time frame in Kibana Discover is always the last 15 minutes.
+The default time frame in OpenSearch Dashboards is always the last 15 minutes.

 You can select the time frame in any number of ways, including relative times such as the last hour, today so far, or the day before yesterday, or use absolute times by calendar dates and timestamps.